mondo-project/mondo-integration/README.md

 Getting started
 ---------------

+We recommend to use Eclipse Modeling (Luna or later).
+To start with, import all projects from this repository.

 ### Artemis dependencies

-The Artemis project is located in `uk.ac.york.mondo.integration.artemis`.
+The dependencies for the project using Artemis are located in `uk.ac.york.mondo.integration.artemis`.
 There are two ways to fetch the dependencies:

-1. Install everything from the [IvyDE update site](http://www.apache.org/dist/ant/ivyde/updatesite/).
+1. Use the Apache IvyDE plug-in.
+Install everything from the [IvyDE update site](http://www.apache.org/dist/ant/ivyde/updatesite/).
 Right click the `fetch-deps.xml` file and choose **Run as** | **Ant Build**.
-2. If IvyDE does not work, you should use the command-line tool, available in the `ivy` Ubuntu package.
+If this does not work, go to option 2.
+2. Use the command-line tool.
+Install the `ivy` Ubuntu package and issue the following command in the repository:

     ```
     ant -Dnative-package-type=jar -lib /usr/share/java/ivy.jar -f uk.ac.york.mondo.integration.artemis/fetch-deps.xml
     ```

     You may have to _run it twice_ in order to succeed.

 ### Hawk

 Install Hawk from its update site.
 (Work-in progress)

-### Integration project

-Import all projects from this repository.
+### Setting the target platform

 Go to the `uk.ac.york.mondo.integration.targetplatform`, open the `uk.ac.york.mondo.thrift.osgi.example.targetplatform.target` Target Definition file and click **Set as Target Platform**.

 API
 ---